ponylang/pony-tutorial/expressions/exceptions.md

 ## Comparison to exceptions in other languages

-Pony exceptions behave very much the same as those in C++, Java, C#, Python, and Ruby.
-The key difference is that Pony exceptions do not have a type or instance associated with them.
+Pony errors behave very much the same as those in C++, Java, C#, Python, and Ruby.
+The key difference is that Pony errors do not have a type or instance associated with them.
 This makes them the same as C++ exceptions would be if a fixed literal was always thrown, e.g. `throw 3;`.
-This difference simplifies exception handling for the programmer and allows for much better runtime error handling performance.
+This difference simplifies error handling for the programmer and allows for much better runtime error handling performance.

 The `else` handler in a `try` expression is just like a `catch(...)` in C++, `catch(Exception e)` in Java or C#, `except:` in Python, or `rescue` in Ruby.
 Since exceptions do not have types there is no need for handlers to specify types or to have multiple handlers in a single try block.